-- A. The first accounting must be for a period not to exceed one year from the date of appointment. - B. A final account must set forth a list of assets on hand for distribution and the specific proposed distribution. - C. The final accounting in conservatorships must distribute all assets to a court-appointed successor, or to the personal representative of the deceased conservatee's estate, or pursuant to Probate Code section 13100.
-The final account may not request any orders regarding distribution of after discovered property of a deceased conservatee. - 1.
-If distribution is proposed pursuant to Probate Code section 13100, the necessary affidavits must be filed before the court orders distribution. - 2.
-If distribution is proposed to the personal representative of a deceased conservatee's estate when the estate proceeding is outside of San Diego County, a copy of the Letters appointing the personal representative must be filed before the court orders distribution.
-If the proceeding is within San Diego County, the petition for final distribution must set forth the case number. - D. The final account must allege whether or not all income and other taxes which became due and payable during the conservatorship or guardianship have been paid. - E. In the final conservatorship account, an allegation must be made as to whether or not the conservatee or predeceased spouse, if any, were Medi-Cal recipients and if so, appropriate notice must be given per Probate Code section 215, unless distribution is to a personal representative of a deceased conservatee.
+A. The first accounting must be for a period not to exceed one year from the date of appointment.

+B. A final account must set forth a list of assets on hand for distribution and the specific proposed distribution.

+C. The final accounting in conservatorships must distribute all assets to a court-appointed successor, or to the personal representative of the deceased conservatee's estate, or pursuant to Probate Code section 13100.
+The final account may not request any orders regarding distribution of after discovered property of a deceased conservatee.

+1. If distribution is proposed pursuant to Probate Code section 13100, the necessary affidavits must be filed before the court orders distribution.
+Local form, Affidavit for Collection of Personal Property (SDSC Form #PR-132) may be used for this purpose, if accompanied by the Cover Page for Affidavit for Collection of Personal Property (SDSC Form #PR-132(A1)) when submitted for filing.

+2. If distribution is proposed to the personal representative of a deceased conservatee's estate when the estate proceeding is outside of San Diego County, a copy of the Letters appointing the personal representative must be filed before the court orders distribution.
+If the proceeding is within San Diego County, the petition for final distribution must set forth the case number.

+D. The final account must allege whether or not all income and other taxes which became due and payable during the conservatorship or guardianship have been paid.

+E. In the final conservatorship account, an allegation must be made as to whether or not the conservatee or predeceased spouse, if any, were Medi-Cal recipients and if so, appropriate notice must be given per Probate Code section 215, unless distribution is to a personal representative of a deceased conservatee.

-- F. In all cases, notice must be given to all persons entitled to receive property. - G. All conservatorship accounts must disclose the existence of a trust where the conservatee is a vested beneficiary, the current fair market value of the conservatee's interest, whether the conservator is a trustee, whether counsel for the petitioner is also attorney for the trust and/or trustee, and whether fees approved in the account are to be paid from the trust. - H. Where a guardian accounts for assets of more than one minor, the accounting for each minor must be set forth separately within one report.
+F. In all cases, notice must be given to all persons entitled to receive property.

+G. All conservatorship accounts must disclose the existence of a trust where the conservatee is a vested beneficiary, the current fair market value of the conservatee's interest, whether the conservator is a trustee, whether counsel for the petitioner is also attorney for the trust and/or trustee, and whether fees approved in the account are to be paid from the trust.

+H. Where a guardian accounts for assets of more than one minor, the accounting for each minor must be set forth separately within one report.

 (Adopted 1/1/1990; Renum.
 7/1/2001; Rev. 7/1/2003; Rev. & Renum.
 1/1/2006; Rev. 1/1/2008; Rev. 1/1/2011; Rev. & Renum.
 1/1/2013; Renum.
-2014; Rev. 1/1/2017; Rev. 1/1/2018; Rev. 1/1/2019)
+2014; Rev. 1/1/2017; Rev. 1/1/2018; Rev. 1/1/2019; Rev. 1/1/2026)